 Dive Rottnest with Dive Ski Surf

-Charters go out Friday, Saturday and Sundays.
+Charters head out Thursday, Saturday and Sundays.

 * Other days are available for specialty dives (Night Dives & Shark Cave) Please inquire for more details.